 Here’s me now:

 I still play World of Warcraft, write, read books on my Kindle, and engage online in lengthy debates on Doctor Who, Star Trek, Firefly, and Star Wars.
-But I also keep active, working out 5-6 day per week doing a mixture of both cardio AND strength training, and I’m far, far healthier than I was back when I at my skinniest.
+But I also keep active, working out 5-6 day per week doing a mixture of both cardio AND strength training, and I’m far, far healthier than I was back when I was at my skinniest.

 And I’m also now only NOT fitting into a couple of pairs of jeans versus the exact reverse.